Battling addiction and ready for treatment?

 - Considers cutting down or changing the amount of a substance they abuse

 - Still unwilling to promise or commit to quitting

 In the preparation stage, the person is beginning to move forward with plans made in the contemplating stage to change their substance use.

 Typically, the individual is pretty motivated to make a change, providing the perfect opportunity for loved ones to step in and help with planning.

 Signs someone is in the stage of preparation include:

-- Creates a support system of friends and family members to encourage them, books treatment for detox or addiction treatment, joins a support group, or establishes accountability buddies
+- Creates a support system of friends and family members to encourage them, schedules treatment for detox or addiction treatment, joins a support group, or establishes accountability buddies.

 Recovery Stage 4: Action

 The action stage can often be the most stressful part of addiction recovery.
 Preparation is over, and real change begins to happen, whether that’s through entering a rehab program or quitting on their own.

 However, with good preparation, the action stage can be an era of huge growth and healing for the patient and their loved ones.